 School and Grades

-Teachers can use spreadsheets to track students, calculate grades, and identify important data, such as high and low scores, missing tests, and students who are struggling.
+Teachers can use spreadsheets to track students, calculate grades, and identify relevant data, such as high and low scores, missing tests, and students who are struggling.

 Managing a list in a spreadsheet is a great example of data that does not contain numbers, but still can be used in a spreadsheet.
 Great examples of spreadsheet lists include telephone, to-do, and grocery lists.